scarabee-dev/scarabee/docs/source/install/index.rst

 project !
 Download the ENDF files of your choice and store them in a place where they can be accessed by the processing script later on.

-In addition to having already install Scarabée, you also need to install the Python packages `ENDFtk <https://github.com/njoy/ENDFtk>`_ and `PapillonNDL <https://github.com/HunterBelanger/papillon-ndl>`_.
+In addition to having already installed Scarabée, you also need to install the Python packages `ENDFtk <https://github.com/njoy/ENDFtk>`_ and `PapillonNDL <https://github.com/HunterBelanger/papillon-ndl>`_.
 Both must be compiled from source.